Daniel Barnett’s Employment Law Masterclass 2026

 VIP-only follow-up webinar: exclusive post-event access to Daniel to work through questions that arise once you’re back at your desk and implementing the changes.
 The questions you didn’t think to ask on the day, answered.

-Everything above for £75+VAT — added to your basket at checkout.
+Everything above for an extra £75+VAT - choose 'VIP Ticket' at Checkout

 For further information, please contact Meg McDonald or call her on 0333 090 9282